-This report is a product of a decade of knowledge and experience combined with the largest ever Brussels association remuneration survey completed in summer 2020.
-Our report can be downloaded for free from www.doberpartners. com where you will also find a webinar recording on this subject aimed at association leaders.
+This report is a product of decades of knowledge and experience combined with the largest Brussels association remuneration survey ever completed.
+Our report can be downloaded for free from www.doberpartners.com where you will also find a webinar recording on this subject aimed at association leaders.